 Geography and climate

-Republic of Malta is a small island, strategically located in the middle of the Mediterranean.
+As one of countries that start with M, Malta is a small island, strategically located in the middle of the Mediterranean.
 The nearest neighbor is the Italian island of Sicily, just over nine miles north.
 To the west it is 29 km to the coast of Tunisia and about 20 km to the south is Libya.